mattermost/docs/source/cloud/cloud-integrations/integrations-faq.md

 Deployments that cannot create bot accounts via webhooks due to security reasons and do not want to use [personal access tokens](https://docs.mattermost.com/developer/personal-access-tokens.html) with no expiry time, can use the following approach:

 1. Create a bot account using a secure email and strong password.
 2. Manually add the account to all teams and channels it needs access to.
-If your deployment has a lot of teams or channels, you may create a CLI script to automate the process.
+If your deployment has a lot of teams or channels, you may create a script to automate the process.
    - In a testing environment, you may also make the bot account a System Admin, giving the bot permissions to post to any channel.
-Not recommended in production due to potential security vulnerabilities.
+This is not recommended in production due to potential security vulnerabilities.
 3. Provide the email and password to your integration, and store it in a secure location with restricted access.
 4. Have your integration use the email and password with an [`/api/v4/login`](https://api.mattermost.com/v4/#tag/authentication) endpoint to retrieve a session token.
 The session token is used to authenticate to the Mattermost system.
    - Set up your bot to make an HTTP POST to `your-mattermost-url.com/api/v4/users/login` with a JSON body, including the bot account's email and password.